ndphillips/FFTrees/README.md

          data = "test",
          main = "My custom FFT")

-![An FFT predicting heart disease created from a verbal description.](man/figures/README-example-heart-verbal-1.png)
+![An FFT created from a verbal description.](man/figures/README-example-heart-verbal-1.png)

 **Figure 2**: An FFT predicting heart disease created from a verbal